Touch (Katseye song): Commercial performance

 "Touch" emerged as the group's breakthrough single, entering the charts in Canada, Singapore, Malaysia, Hong Kong, the Philippines and South Korea as well as charting on the Billboard Bubbling Under Hot 100 and Billboard Global 200 in September 2024 after a dance challenge to the song went viral on the video-sharing platform TikTok and garnered heavy attention.
 The song also debuted at number 16 on the New Zealand Hot Singles chart.

 Music video

 Directed by Cody Critcheloe, the music video shot in Los Angeles premiered alongside the single.
-The video that is heavily inspired by the late 90s and early 2000s, with a noticeable Y2K aesthetic, follows a citywide search for member Yoonchae who has reportedly gone missing.
+The video that is heavily inspired by the late 90s and early 2000s, with a noticeable Y2K aesthetic, follows a citywide search for member Sophia who has reportedly gone missing.
 Throughout the video each of the member's dream "charms" (Sophia's dream anchor, Megan's dual cherry, Daniela's guardian shield, Lara's limitless key, Manon's stellar tiara and Yoonchae's soothing shell) which symbolize their unique qualities are shown.
 The video was highlighted for its nostalgic elements and energetic choreography.
 The music video has garnered over 50 million views, according to figures reported in November 2024.